Taliban: United Nations and NGOs

 In 2010, the UN lifted sanctions on the Taliban, and requested that Taliban leaders and others be removed from terrorism watch lists.
 In 2010 the US and Europe announced support for President Karzai's latest attempt to negotiate peace with the Taliban.

+Designated terrorist organizations

+Many designated terror groups have pledged their allegiance to the new Taliban government, these groups include: Al-Qaeda, al Shabaab, Boko Haram, Jama'at Nasr al-Islam wal-Muslimin and Turkistan Islamic Party, Tehreek-e-Taliban Pakistan, Harkat-ul-Mujahideen.

+According to some reports, Jaish-e-Mohammad still active in Afghanistan under Taliban rule.
+But Lashkar-e-Taiba, which have allegedly close ties to Pakistan's intelligence agency, have allied with IS-KP and ended their allegiance to Mullah Hibatullah.

+The Islamic Movement of Uzbekistan both distanced themself from the Taliban and ended their allegiance after the Taliban's Zabul operation against it in 2014.
+However, Uyghur's East Turkestan Independence Movement armed group (TIP) indicate that still have good relations with the Taliban.

 In popular media

 The Taliban were portrayed in Khaled Hosseini's popular 2003 novel The Kite Runner and its 2007 film adaption.
 The Taliban have also been portrayed in American film, most notably in Lone Survivor (2013) which is based on a real-life story.
 Hindi cinema have also portrayed the Taliban in Kabul Express (2006), and Escape from Taliban (2003) which is based on a real-life novel A Kabuliwala's Bengali Wife, whose author Sushmita Banerjee was shot dead by the Taliban in 2013.